Friends say Tijuana woman was stalked even after death

 “I wanted to throw up every time I saw him, I wanted to kill him,” Messick said.
 “And we’re getting thrown under the bus.
 In the media, people are like, ‘Oh my God, why did they let him go to the funeral?’
 We had no choice, we had to play along, otherwise he would have fled, or he would have killed Brenda (Marbella’s adoptive sister).”

 The pair, Messick and Brenda Villarreal, had done much of the investigation after she disappeared on Feb.
-5. Within a few hours, Brenda got a message from her: Someone had apparently taken Mirabella’s phone and sent out messages impersonating her.
+5. Within a few hours, Brenda got a message from her: Someone had apparently taken Marbella’s phone and sent out messages impersonating her.

 “We knew it wasn’t her when I first read a message I got,” Brenda said.
 “It said, ‘I feel bad, I’m going to see the dr,’ and my sister doesn’t write that way.”